ekbyun/lustre-integrated-BigBWA/README.md

 # Install
 1. Mount lustre file system and create directory \<lustre mount point\>/hadoop/user/\<username\> and grant permission to user who will run Hadoop
 2. Check if MPI is installed by run "mpicc --version" and "mpirun --version"
-3. Download apache hadoop src, apply patch(MAPRED-6636.patch,https://issues.apache.org/jira/browse/HADOOP-6636) for handling large file(greater than 2GB), build and install
+3. If you use Hadoop 2.7.2, apply patch(MAPRED-6636.patch,https://issues.apache.org/jira/browse/HADOOP-6636) for handling large file(greater than 2GB), build and install
 4. Install lustre-hadoop adapter and configure hadoop
 5. Configure hadoop,
   in <hadoop home>/etc/hadoop/core-site.xml add